 Meeting the threshold is very difficult.
 Only an experienced injury lawyer can help make sure you receive financial compensation for your ordeal.

 I know that most doctors are competent, caring professionals.
 Many of my relatives are doctors.
-My father is a general surgeon in Florida, while one of my uncles is a radiologist here in New York, and another uncle is a cardiologist in Tennessee.
+My father was a general surgeon in Florida, while one of my uncles is a radiologist here in New York, and another uncle is a cardiologist in Tennessee.
 My grandfather on my mom’s side was a family doctor who made house calls during the Great Depression and spent most of his career caring for the poorest citizens of Baltimore.
 I am proud of the life-saving work of the doctors in my family, and I understand how tough of a job it can be.

 However, the corporations that run hospitals often put profits over patient safety.
 Doctors can feel pressured to rush from patient to patient in order to meet quotas.
 When medical malpractice occurs, the results can be catastrophic.

 Slip and Fall/Trip and Fall